How Long Does Dry Ice Last: A Detailed Guide for Safe Handling

 In case you need more cooling time than 48 hours, you may need to replenish the cooler manually with fresh ice.

-Last but not least, if you have a super-sized 100-quart cooler, use 20 pounds if you want to cool for 12 hours, 25 pounds for 24 hours, and 35 pounds for 48 hours.
+If you have a super-sized 100-quart cooler, use 20 pounds if you want to cool for 12 hours, 25 pounds for 24 hours, and 35 pounds for 48 hours.

 Keep in mind that this is a rough estimate of how much dry ice you will need.
 All coolers are designed differently and thus have different performance levels.
 You may have different results in reality, but they shouldn't stray too far from the above numbers.